jlandells/jlandells.github.io/README.md

 ### Dive In

-I encourage you to peruse the posts, leave comments, and even suggest topics.
+I encourage you to peruse the posts, ~~leave comments~~, and even suggest topics.
 This isn't just my story; it's ours.
 Let's make it an epic one.
+(Note the commenting is currently unavailable, due to the options seeming to be paid options, or ad-supported - neither of which are ideal!
+Feel free to use the [Issues](https://github.com/jlandells/jlandells.github.io/issues) as a way to leave a comment or get in touch.)

 ### Stay Updated